Alibaba's Suning deal a riposte to growing might of rival JD.com

 "When we began investing in same-day delivery, people wrote us off as dead," said a company spokesman in Beijing.

-"More than five years later, e-commerce companies in the U.S. and China see our superior service and realize investing is the only way they can survive."
+"More than five years later, e-commerce companies in the U.S. and China see our superior service and realise investing is the only way they can survive."

 Alibaba also wants to hook up its other Internet services with Suning, including its affiliate online payment system Alipay.